hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 [AU Core PractitionerRole](StructureDefinition-au-core-practitionerrole.html)|PractitionerRole.identifier|Medicare Provider Number
 {:.grid}

-For example, the profile [AU Core Organization](StructureDefinition-au-core-organization.html) defines support for the following choices `Organization.identifier` defined in [AU Base Organization](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-organization.html) to support Healthcare Provider Identifier - Organisation (HPI-O) and Australian Business Number (ABN).
+For example, the profile [AU Core Organization](StructureDefinition-au-core-organization.html) defines support for the Healthcare Provider Identifier - Organisation (HPI-O) and Australian Business Number (ABN) identifier types as slices of `Organization.identifier`flagged with *Must Support*.
 When claiming conformance to the AU Core Organization Profile:
 - AU Core Responders **SHALL** correctly populate `Organization.identifier` with at least one of HPI-O or ABN if known, or any other identifier when neither HPI-O or ABN are known but some other identifier is (e.g. NATA Accredication Number).
 - AU Core Requesters **SHALL** accept Patient resource if `Patient.identifier` is present containing any valid value.
 A valid value may be an HPI-O or ABN, or may be any other valid identifier (e.g. NATA Accredication Number).